thompsontr18/iQuadra-React-App/README.md

 <img src="https://github.com/thompsontr18/iQuadra-React-App/blob/main/client/public/leftColumn.png" alt="leftColumn" width="212" height="350">
 Our left column is full of filter criteria to help the user find the exact data they want.
 With multilevel search fields, a sort by feature, and column selection, our data can be filtered however you want

-## Acknowledgements

-Give credit to any resources, libraries, or tools that we used in this project.
-Acknowledge the developers, designers, or any other contributors.